Von-Braun/Youtube_DL_GUI/README.md

 **[clear]**

-Erases all data from the entry boxes(not including directory) and checkboxes
+  * Erases all data from the entry boxes(not including directory) and checkboxes

 **[Subtitles]**

-enter or select the two-charecter code of the requested launguage subtitles
+  * Enter or select the two-charecter code of the requested launguage subtitles

 **[Formats]**